 Academic Standards for Transfer Students

-Transfer students admitted to UNT in good standing are subject to minimum academic requirements.
+Transfer students admitted to UNT are subject to minimum academic requirements.
 Thus, if at the end of the first enrollment period a transfer student's grade point average on all work attempted at UNT does not meet the minimum CGPA requirement, the student will be placed on academic alert or academic probation for the next period of enrollment and the Regulations Governing Students on Academic Alert or Academic Probation will apply.

 Additional information concerning academic status is available from the offices of the academic deans or the Registrar's Office.